American cookbooks in the 1950s: Suburbanization: cooking with kitchenware and boxed food

 The Jell-O box used to convict Julius and Ethel Rosenberg in 1951.

 American cookbooks in the 1950s relied heavily on the abundance of frozen, canned, or boxed food available.
 While many recipes provided instructions on cooking from scratch, they also included ideas for “doctoring up” pre-packaged soups and meat products.
 Jell-O, the quintessential American dessert, became increasingly popular in the 1950s as a creative ingredient for salads, puddings, and molded meat dishes.

 Advertisements and cookbooks also marketed appliances like the refrigerator.
 By 1941, 3.5 million electric refrigerators had been sold in the United States, and 52 percent of Americans owned them.
 Waffle irons, electric mixers, electric ranges, toasters, kettles, and grills soon followed suit.
 These appliances simplified cooking for women, but also became an indicator of social class and prosperity.

 Gendered recipes

 Dainty dishes

 Delicate dishes were desirable for women but distasteful for men.
 Female hosts were expected to serve savory tartlets, sweet tarts, jellies, merengues, macaroon cream, gelatin, and teacakes at their tea parties or other gatherings of women.
-Deserts in the 1950s were particularly "frothy, cloudlike, and very feminine.
-Whipped gelatin, whipped cream, whipped egg whites, and marshmallows were all incorporated into deserts to make them delicate, ethereal, and devastatingly rich" as historian Sylvia Lovegren writes in Fashionable Food: Seven Decades of Food Fads.
 One such a recipe was a handwritten gift from a grandmother to her granddaughter: